-The evolution of this sport has been brutal, and it is one of the newest sports disciplines whose progression has been greater in the last 20 years.
+The evolution of this sport has been huge, and it is one of the newest sports disciplines whose progression has been greater in the last 20 years.
 Likewise, the evolution of safety systems has generated that in the beginning back in 2001 they really made kiteboarding a dangerous sport, but with the evolution of the material it is becoming safer and they make kitesurfing as dangerous as we are.
-We want to do it.

 Every time we start a lesson, whatever your level.
 From the first day we start with the theoretical parameters on the beach in a continuous rechecking of your level: